Estimated reading time: 8 minutes

 Therefore, they have a good understanding of what is working and what is not.

-These workers appreciate when they are given the opportunity to point out areas that may need to be fixed and the assurance that they will be.
+These workers appreciate being given the opportunity to point out areas that may need to be fixed and the assurance that they will be.

-For example, a volunteer in the parking ministry may use radio headsets to communicate with each other.
+For example, volunteers in the parking ministry may use radio headsets to communicate with each other.

 If a worker points out that some of the equipment is malfunctioning, they should be assured that it will be fixed within a reasonable amount of time.